 wget -q https://www.virtualbox.org/download/oracle_vbox_2016.asc -O- | sudo apt-key add - wget -q https://www.virtualbox.org/download/oracle_vbox.asc -O- | sudo apt-key add -

 Next, add the VirtualBox repository with the add-apt-repository command:

 sudo add-apt-repository "deb [arch=amd64] http://download.virtualbox.org/virtualbox/debian $(lsb_release -cs) contrib"

 Once the VirtualBox repository is enabled, update the apt package list and install the latest version of VirtualBox:

 sudo apt update sudo apt install virtualbox-6.0

 - Install VirtualBox extension on Ubuntu:

-For additional features you may wish to install Virtualbox extension.
+For additional features, you may wish to install the Virtualbox extension.
 To do so execute the below command:

 sudo apt install virtualbox-ext-pack